You're staring at a journal's metrics page, coffee going cold, wondering if that number actually means anything for your career.

 Let's be honest — you're not reading this for academic curiosity.
 You're reading it because someone, somewhere, is judging you by it.

 Hiring committees look at it.
-That's why the impact factor has become a proxy for "is this work any good? " even though it was never designed for that.
-Promotion dossiers highlight it.
-But that's it.
+That's why the impact factor has become a proxy for "is this work any good?
 Eugene Garfield created it in the 1960s to help librarians decide which journals to subscribe to.
 Grant reviewers glance at it.
+Practically speaking, promotion dossiers highlight it.
+Still, " even though it was never designed for that.
+That's it.
 A purchasing tool.

 Now it's a career tool.
 The distortion is real.

 For ACS Applied Polymer Materials* specifically, the number matters because the journal is young.
 Early impact factors are volatile.
-In real terms, a single highly cited paper can swing the metric.
+Consider this: a single highly cited paper can swing the metric.
 A slow year of submissions can drag it down.
 People watch it closely because* it's still settling.

 What the current number actually tells you